ForeverLawn Recommits to Jeffrey Earnhardt and JD Motorsports in 15-Race Deal

 ForeverLawn offers premium synthetic turf products to a variety of markets including residential, commercial, educational, and recreational.
 As a leader in research and development, the forward-thinking company prides itself on developing solutions to meet their customers' needs.

 "We are excited to bring our exceptional synthetic grass solutions to the racing community," said Donna Kent, Marketing Director at ForeverLawn.
-"From NASCAR drivers and sponsors, to track operators, to racing fans, everyone can benefit from our beautiful, functional products that help people increase their enjoyment and use of their space.
+"From NASCAR drivers and sponsors, to track operators, to racing fans, everyone can benefit from our beautiful, functional products that help people increase their enjoyment and use of their space."

 Fans of Earnhardt have nicknamed the striking ForeverLawn car the "black and green grass machine," and have started including the social media hashtag #BlackandGreenGrassMachine in their posts promoting the popular driver.
 ForeverLawn provides NASCAR partnership updates via social media such as contests, merchandise giveaways and sales, and even opportunities to meet with Jeffrey himself.